MyrianBeatriz/Security-Testing/WebApp_Vulnerabilies.md

 - **Burp Suite**: Utilize Burp Repeater with new features for HTTP/1 and HTTP/2 to minimize network jitter and maximize request synchronization.

-## Practical Examples

-- **Vulnerability Labs**: Practice exploiting race conditions safely against realistic scenarios.
-- **Learning Resources**: Explore original research and whitepapers for deeper insights into race condition attacks.

-### Considerations

-- **Test Scope**: Understand the application's business logic and potential impacts before testing.
-- **Ethical Use**: Always conduct tests with proper authorization and in alignment with legal guidelines.

----

-This cheatsheet provides a foundational understanding of race conditions, their types, detection methods, and tools for exploitation.
-Use it as a reference for learning and practical application in web security testing.